nawed2611/nawed2611/README.md

 <h1 align="center">Hi 👋, I'm Nawed Ali</h1>
 <h3>I'm a MERN-Stack Developer and a sophomore Computer Science Engineering student, from New Delhi, India.
 I'm highly proficient in C/C++, Python, HTML5, CSS3, JavaScript, and its technologies.
 I'm currently building with React.JS.
-I like to learn new technology and stay up-to date with the technology advancements and trends .</h3>
+I like to learn new technology and stay up-to date with the technology advancements and trends.</h3>

 - 😀 I’m currently contributing in Open-Source through SWOC
 - 📚 I’m currently learning Data Structures & Algorithms and getting my hands on Julia language